andyatkinson/andyatkinson.github.io/_posts/2024-11-15-django-python-postgres-busy-rails-developer.md

 ## No migration safety concept
 There's no concept of what I'd call "safety" for migrations for either framework out of the box.

-Operations like adding indexes in Poatgres don't use the concurrently keyword by default for example.
+Operations like adding indexes in Postgres don't use the concurrently keyword by default for example.

 We can add safety using additional libraries.
 At a smaller scale of data and query volume, even unsafe operations will be fine, but I think some visibility into blocking operations would still be helpful earlier.